 A non-probability convenience sampling method was used to recruit participants.
-The study population included 242 children recruited from Head Start programmes (free, federally subsidized preschool programmes for children from families earning a low income) in the Midwestern region of the USA who were part of a longitudinal study examining stress, eating behaviour and children's growth.
-Those meeting the following criteria were eligible for inclusion: caregiver had less than a 4-year college degree, caregiver fluent in English, child born at 35 weeks of gestation or more and without significant perinatal or neonatal complications, child without serious medical problems and child not in foster care.
+The study population included 242 children recruited from Head Start programs (free, federally-subsidized preschool programs for children from families earning a low income) in the Midwestern region of the United States who were part of a longitudinal study examining stress, eating behavior, and children's growth.
+Those meeting the following criteria were eligible for inclusion: caregiver had less than a four-year college degree, caregiver fluent in English, child born at 35 weeks gestation or more and without significant perinatal or neonatal complications, child without serious medical problems, and child not in foster care.
 To be included in this analysis, children also needed to have a measured BMI, which resulted in the exclusion of one child who declined anthropometry.
-In addition, one child whose measured BMI was a significant outlier at 38.46 was excluded.
-The work described here represents a secondary analysis of videotaped parentchild interactions around feeding which were part of a follow-up study of this cohort occurring 2 years later that included an extensive data collection protocol focused on maternal feeding beliefs and practices.
-For the overall protocol, families attended two 2-h study visits in a private room at a local community centre and provided three videotapes of mealtimes in their home.
-During study visits, the families completed interviews, questionnaires and the videotaped protocol described in the succeeding texts.
-The participants were each compensated \$150.
-All parents gave written informed consent, the children provided assent, and the University of Michigan Institutional Review Board approved the study.
-The sample of children was 50.0% male and 43.8% Hispanic or not white, and the mean child age was 5.91 years (SD 0.71, range 4.0 to 8.1).
-The majority (90%) were from families earning a low income, defined as having an income-to-needs ratio less than 185% of the federal poverty line.
+In addition, one child whose measured BMI was a significant outlier at 38.46 and was excluded.
+The work described here represents a secondary analysis of videotaped parent-child interactions around feeding which were part of a follow-up study of this cohort occurring two years later that included an extensive data collection protocol focused on maternal feeding beliefs and practices.
+For the overall protocol, families attended two two-hour study visits in a private room at a local community center and provided three videotapes of mealtimes in their home.
+During study visits, families completed interviews, questionnaires, and the videotaped protocol described below.
+Participants were each compensated \$150.
+All parents gave written informed consent, children provided assent, and the University of Michigan Institutional Review Board approved the study.
+The sample of children was 50.0% male and 43.8% Hispanic or not white, and mean child age was 5.91 years (SD 0.71, range 4.0 to 8.1).
+The majority (90%) were from families earning a low income defined as having an income-to-needs ratio less than 185% of the federal poverty line.

-Videotaping protocol
+Videotaping Protocol

-The children were videotaped seated at a table with their parent while participating in a protocol designed to examine eating and feeding behaviours, which has been previously described.(10) Briefly, each parentchild dyad was presented with a series of servings of food, invited to taste them if they wished, and then left alone in the room with the food for 4 min, during which the parent-child interaction was videotaped.
-The researcher returned to the room after each 4-min period and asked the parent and child a series of standardized questions about their impressions of the food.
-In total, each videotape lasted about 20 min.
-The vast majority of children sat next to the parent throughout the task, generally engaging in a conversation with the parent about the food and often moving around frequently in their chairs.
+Children were videotaped seated at a table with their parent while participating in a protocol designed to examine eating and feeding behaviors, which has been previously described.10 Briefly, each parent-child dyad was presented with a series of servings of food, invited to taste them if they wished, and then left alone in the room with the food for four minutes, during which the parent-child interaction was videotaped.
+The researcher returned to the room after each four minute period and asked the parent and child a series of standardized questions about their impressions of the food.
+In total, each videotape lasted about 20 minutes.
+The vast majority of children sat next to the parent throughout the task, generally engaging in a conversation with the parent about the food, and often moving around frequently in their chairs.
 Some children occasionally stood up next to their chairs.
 The camera was set up to capture the child's entire body on video, while also being as close as possible in order to allow assessment of facial expressions for other elements of the study.